Heart 104.9 FM: About

 Heart FM broadcasts in the greater Western Cape region including Cape Town and surrounding areas including the Drakenstein, West Coast, Swartland, Overberg and Overstrand.

-Heart FM listeners have strong family ties, are socially aware and committed to enjoying life to the full.
-Listeners are very brand conscious and are fiercely loyal to the Heart FM brand.

-The station attracts more than 634 000 listeners weekly (RAMS 2015/1) with its mix of jazz, soul, pop, old school, house and disco – a perfect mix of old and new.
-Listeners are also spoilt for choice with intelligent talk and entertainment spanning across shows.
+The station attracts more than 634 000 listeners weekly (RAMS 2015/1) with its mix of jazz, soul, pop, old school, house and disco, old and new.
+There is also talk radio and entertainment spanning across shows.

 Heart FM broadcasts in English and Afrikaans.

 History

 Heart 104.9 FM was originally launched as P4 radio in July 1997.
 Then P4 radio was considered one of the fastest growing radio stations in South Africa at the time.
-P4 Radio was the first radio station is South Africa to target and attract high income earners from the black and coloured communities of South Africa and see positive growth in both revenue and audience.
+P4 Radio was the first radio station in South Africa to target and attract high-income earners from the Black and Coloured communities of South Africa and it experienced positive growth in both revenue and audience.
 8 years after inception P4 radio was re-launched as Heart 104.9 FM with the tag line 'Cape Town Soul'.
-Prior to the name change research was done among the listeners and it was found that they had no strong attachment to the name and didn't mind it changing.
-In 2014, it has grown to the biggest radio station in Cape Town with it fondly known as “Cape Town’s Beat”.
+Prior to the name change, research among the listeners found that they had no strong attachment to the name and didn't mind it changing.
+IBy 2014, it had become one of the largest radio stations in Cape Town and was often referred to as "Cape Town’s Beat".
 In 2013, the station increased their frequency to cover the Western Cape.

 Team of DJs

-The DJ line up currently consists of:
+The station’s current line-up includes: